 Becoming a Feature Event

 Culture Days wants to brag about you!
 We are always looking to highlight exceptional and exciting programs.
 With thousands of events being registered leading up to the Culture Days Weekend, you’ll want to make sure you get the most out of our promotional opportunities.
-Here’s a few tips on how to be a Featured Culture Days Event:

 - A picture’s worth a thousand clicks: the event photo you choose has the power to take your promotions to the next level.
 It should be eye-catching and not include any text (please don’t use Culture Days poster reproductions).